crate/crate-howtos/docs/clustering/multi-node-setup.rst

       - 10.0.1.102:4300
       - 10.0.1.103:4300

-Alternatively, you can configure this at startup with a command-line option:
+Alternatively, you can configure this at startup with a command-line option.
+For example:

 .. code-block:: console